sinucep/kOS-Computer/README.md

 You can load from file and run kerboscript programs in kOS-Computer.
 ### KSP-Basic integrated environment
 You can write programs in IVA in a Kerbal-tailored Basic-like language, even in VR.
 You can write, execute, debug, save and load the programs using the kOSPropMonitor.
+KSP-Basic can read files, activate Action Groups and much more.